skulpt/skulpt/source/basic.rst

 determined by the position of the operator and nothing else.
 In many ways, this makes infix the least desirable notation to use.

+.. _tab_parexample:

 ============================ ======================= ========================
         **Infix Expression**   **Prefix Expression**   **Postfix Expression**
 ============================ ======================= ========================
                 (A + B) \* C              \* + A B C               A B + C \*
 ============================ ======================= ========================

-    {An Expression with Parentheses} {parexample}
+    An Expression with Parentheses

-Table {example3} shows some additional examples of infix expressions and the equivalent prefix and postfix expressions.
+:ref:`Table 4 <tab_example3>` shows some additional examples of infix expressions and the equivalent prefix and postfix expressions.
 Be sure that you understand how they are equivalent in terms of the order of the operations being performed.

+.. _tab_example3:

 ============================ ======================= ========================
         **Infix Expression**   **Prefix Expression**   **Postfix Expression**